-Introduction to Urban Singers is a performance-oriented class in which students study vocal technique and basic musicianship skills.
+Introduction to Urban Singers is a performance-oriented class in which students study vocal technique and basic musicianship skills, including music theory and solfège.
 Students learn fundamental principles for successful singing in a choral environment.
 The repertoire is drawn from a broad range of styles, including pop, gospel, folk, rock, classical and jazz.
-Students in this class will join Urban Singers during the second half of Fall term.
-Upon successful completion of this course, students may join Urban Singers in Block III.
-Students are able to perform in the Winter Concert with the Urban Singers.
-(Open to freshmen and other interested students; meets during Fall term) Intro to Urban Singers is a prerequisite for performing with the Urban Singers.
+Students in this class will join Urban Singers during the second half of Fall term, and are able to perform in the Winter Concert with the choir.
+(Open to freshmen and other interested students; meets during Fall term.)
+Intro to Chorus is a prerequisite for performing with the Urban Singers and Fall Production.
 (1/2 credit)

-Urban Singers Urban Singers is a performance-oriented vocal group committed to musical excellence and the building of skills and community through ensemble.
+Urban Singers is a performance-oriented vocal group committed to musical excellence and the building of skills and community through ensemble.
 The concert repertoire is drawn from a broad range of styles, including pop, gospel, folk, rock, jazz and classical idioms.
 The ensemble is a musical ambassador for the school community, performing at school functions, neighborhood outreach centers and other Bay Area schools.
-Students will meet every other week in a smaller group for individualized training in theory and technique.
+Students participate in small combos every other Thursday after school.
 Participating students earn one full arts credit for their yearlong commitment.
-(Yearlong commitment, meets for three E periods) Prerequisite: Intro to Urban Singers or instructor approval.
-Incoming freshmen enter this yearlong class after week 6 of Fall Term.
+(Yearlong commitment, meets for three E periods) Prerequisite: Intro to Urban Singers.
+Incoming Freshmen enter this yearlong class after week 6 of Fall Term.
 (1 credit)

-Chamber Orchestra is an ensemble of classical musicians focusing on music ranging from the standard Baroque orchestra repertoire through American contemporary styles.
+Chamber Orchestra is an ensemble focusing on music from the Baroque and Classical eras through contemporary styles.
 The ensemble performs two large concerts a year.
 Previous experience on an instrument is required.
 Through rehearsal preparation, all students acquire pedagogical knowledge of their instrument, enhance their rhythmic skills, and increase their listening and ensemble skills.
-Additionally, students will rehearse in small chamber groups (one instrument on a part) with coaching sessions every other week after school.
+Additionally, students will rehearse in small chamber groups (one instrument on a part) with coaching sessions every other Thursday after school.
 In these small groups, students will learn how to rehearse independently, communicate effectively, and perform standard classical chamber music.
 Participating students earn one full arts credit for their yearlong commitment.
-(Yearlong commitment, meets for three E periods) Prerequisite: Audition or instructor approval.
+(Yearlong commitment; meets for three E periods a week.)
+Prerequisite: Intro to Chamber, Audition or instructor approval.
 (1 credit)

-Advanced Musical Ensemble (Senior Spring Seminar) Ensembles provides an opportunity for senior musicians to build, rehearse and perform with a small group in any musical style.
-Seniors may participate in more than one group and may draw from the student body to fill out their group's personnel.
-The bands will work closely with a faculty mentor, but group leaders will also be expected to choose their ensemble's personnel and repertoire as well as run their own rehearsals.
-The class will culminate in a showcase performance featuring all student groups.
+Advanced Musical Ensemble provides an opportunity for Senior musicians to build, rehearse and perform with a small group in any musical style.
+Seniors may draw from the student body to fill out their group's personnel.
+The bands will work closely with the instructor, but group leaders will also be expected to choose their ensemble's personnel and repertoire as well as run their own rehearsals.
+The class will culminate in a showcase performance in May featuring all student groups.
 (Seniors Only) (1/2 Credit)

-UAS Music Theory 2: Composition (AP test optional) explores the skills necessary to begin creating original music pieces.
+UAS Music Theory 2: Composition explores the skills necessary to begin creating original music pieces.
 Students will continue to study music theory in conjunction with several compositional projects of varying size and scope.
 Through analysis and text students will gain a broad and in-depth understanding of how music is put together.
 The resulting compositions will be created and performed using both music notation software and live players.
 This class will re-introduce all elements of music (rhythm, melody, harmony and form) solfege, scales, harmony, ear training, theoretical analysis of progression, basic arranging and composition.
-These tools will be necessary as we explore modes, modal and minor harmony, odd meter, chromatic solfege, symmetrical scales and more.
+These tools will be necessary as we explore modes, advanced harmony, odd meter, chromatic solfege, symmetrical scales and more.
 Students will deepen their understanding of rhythm, develop their ears and incorporate new tools for composition.
-We will explore and master fundamental music writing skills, including notation, key signatures, relative scales and modes, melodic development and basic and advanced harmonic progression and analysis.
+We will explore and master fundamental music writing skills, including notation, key signatures, relative scales and modes, melodic development, basic/advanced harmonic progressions and analysis.
 At the conclusion, students will have the option of taking an AP music theory test.
-Prerequisite: Music Theory 1 or instructor approval.
+Prerequisite: Music Theory 1 and instructor approval.
 (1/2 credit)